nicolasdickenmann/nicolasdickenmann.github.io/_posts/2024-01-27-MiniShazam.md

 category: project
 redirect: https://gitlab.ethz.ch/ndickenmann/shazam
 details:
+  - "Built a song recognition and classification neural network on a microcontroller"
-  - "• Built a shazam"
+  - "• Captured song snippets on the microcontroller and trained them on a cpu"
-  - "• Real-time object recognition"
-  - "• Custom-built robotic arm"
-  - "• Integration with IoT devices"
+  - "• Model running on the microcontroller classifies correctly with an accuracy of over 85%"
 featured: true
 ---